 For a worksheet you can use to keep a record of yearly contributions and distributions, see Publication 590, Individual Retirement Arrangements (IRAs).

 In addition to records you keep of regular medical expenses, you must keep records of transportation expenses that are primarily for and essential to medical care.
 You can record these expenses in a diary.
 You should record gas and oil expenses directly related to that transportation.

 If you do not want to keep records of your actual expenses, you can keep a log of the miles you drive your car for medical purposes and use the standard mileage rate.
 You should also keep records of any parking fees, tolls, taxi fares, and bus fares.

 For information on medical expenses and the standard mileage rate, see Publication 502, Medical and Dental Expenses (Including the Health Coverage Tax Credit).

 If you paid mortgage interest of $600 or more, you should receive Form 1098, Mortgage Interest Statement.
 Keep this form and your mortgage statement and loan information in your records.
 For information on mortgage interest, see Publication 936, Home Mortgage Interest Deduction.

-Currently, moving expenses are no longer deductible starting in 2018, unless you qualify as a military member.
-For more information on the records you need, see Publication 521, Moving Expenses.
+Currently, moving expenses are not deductible, unless you qualify as a military member.
+For more information, refer to Publication 521, Moving Expenses.